Parth-Vader/MobOff/README.md

 Pushbullet is a great tool for sending text messages, links, files and seeing phone's notifications on your computer.

-  * Create yout account on it using your Google or Facebook login.
+  * Create your account on it using your Google or Facebook login.
   * Install the Pushbullet App on your iOS or Android device.
   * Install the Chrome/Firefox extension for Pushbullet on your computer.

+2. You need to install `ffmpeg` and `tkinter`.
+  * Installing ffmpeg :  `sudo apt-get install ffmpeg`
+  * Installing tkinter( for python3 users ) :  `sudo apt-get install python3-tk`
+  * Installing tkinter( for python2 users ) :  `sudo apt-get install python-tk`

-2. After setting Pushbullet up, you need to install MobOff.
+3. After setting Pushbullet up, you need to install MobOff.

 It is recommended that you use `virtualenv` (especially for `conda` users).